moultonlab/moultonlab/content/background/twocol.md

 bind RNA transcripts in embryos of model organisms.
 In embryos, PMOs can be conveniently delivered by microinjection into the cytosol of early zygotes.
 This has demonstrated the power and flexibility of the PMO approach when delivery is not an issue.
-In adult animals, the delivery challenge has inhibited widespread application of PMOs.
+In adult animals, the delivery challenge has inhibited the widespread application of PMOs.
 PMOs have been slow to enter the pharmaceutical field as pharmacologically active compounds.
 This is largely due to their poor uptake across the plasma membrane of cells.